Forgot Your Password?

 After using, follow the state’s local law about disposing of needles and syringes.
 For this, you can use a puncture-proof “sharps” disposal container.
 You can ask your pharmacist where to get these containers.

-Low blood sugar (hypoglycemia) can happen to everyone who has diabetes with the use of insulin.
-So it’s very important patients keep managing their blood sugar levels to find the actual requirements of the insulin to avoid a situation of low blood sugar.
+Low blood sugar (hypoglycemia) can happen to anyone that has diabetes and is insulin-dependent.
+So, it’s critical for patients to keep managing their blood sugar levels to find the actual requirements of the insulin to avoid a situation of low blood sugar.
 Symptoms that you should watch include headache, fast heart rate, dizziness, nausea, hunger, sweating, feeling anxious or shaky, and irritability.

-Also, to quickly treat any spike in blood sugar in case you don’t have the insulin handy, always keep a fast-acting source of sugar with you.
-Fasting acting sugar can include fruit juice, hard candy, crackers, raisins, or non-diet soda.
+To quickly treat any drop in blood sugar always keep a fast-acting source of sugar with you.
+Fast-acting sugar can include fruit juice, candy, non-diet soda, and glucose tablets or gels.
+Those that are insulin-dependent should also have an emergency glucagon kit.

-Your doctor can sometimes prescribe you an emergency injection kit to administer your use of the insulin in case of emergencies.
-This is very often prescribed for patients who have severe conditions of blood sugar.
-These patients as a part of administering should also make sure their families and friends know how to give this injection in an emergency.
+Your doctor can prescribe you an emergency glucagon injection kit to administer your use of the glucagon in case of emergencies.
+This is very often prescribed for patients who have diabetes or conditions causing low blood sugar.
+Patients should make sure their families and friends know how to give this injection in an emergency.

-While all that is said, it’s a duty of the patients themselves to also watch for signs of high blood sugar (hyperglycemia).
-Common symptoms include increased thirst or urination, blurred vision, headache, and tiredness.
+With all this said, it’s a duty of the patients themselves to also watch for signs of high and low blood sugar levels.
+Common symptoms of high blood sugar (hyperglycemia) include increased thirst or urination, blurred vision, headache, and tiredness.

 Firstly, your Lantus dosage will depend on your individual metabolic needs and other healthy blood sugar goals.
 Especially since Lantus is a long-acting insulin, the accurate dosage can only be prescribed by your doctor.

-Your dosage will also have to change when you start any physical activity or change your diet plans when you encounter any acute illness or changes in renal or hepatic function.
+Your dosage will also have to change when you start any physical activity, change your diet plans, or if you encounter any acute illness or changes in renal or hepatic function.

 However, in general, the following are the dosage instructions for the initiation of Lantus therapy.
 Since Lantus is prescribed for treating both type one and type two diabetes, below we have a clear breakdown of the dosage for each type of diabetes.

 Patients who use Lantus for treating type 1 diabetes should use it concomitantly with short-acting insulin.
-The recommended dose of Lantus should be approximately one-third of the total daily insulin requirements.
+The recommended dose of Lantus will vary depending on the individual’s insulin needs.
+The doctor will prescribe the dose based on the lifestyle of the patient.
+The patient should then monitor their blood sugar levels carefully.

+Lantus only covers a portion of the insulin needs for a patient with type 1 diabetes.
 The remainder of the insulin requirement should be supported by short-acting insulin.
-(Your doctor will specifically prescribe the type of short-acting insulin to use depending on your body type)
+(Your doctor will specifically prescribe the type of short-acting insulin to use depending on your body type).

 The initiation dose of Lantus for treating type 2 diabetes (who are not currently treated with any insulin) is 0.2 units/kg or up to 10 units once daily.
-Even for this type of short-acting or rapid-acting insulin are prescribed along with the Lantus.
-So patients will have to adjust the amount and timing of short- or rapid-acting insulin and dosages of any oral antidiabetic drugs.
+Depending on the severity of the patient’s type 2 diabetes, they may also be prescribed short-acting insulin or oral diabetes medications.

 If you have any questions about how Prescription Hope can help you save money on Lantus Solostar or any other drugs that we offer, or, if you’re having trouble affording any of the medications you’ve been prescribed, then contact us, or visit the enrollment page to create an account and fill out an application …and let us save you money!